hugoabreu1002/PVIA_research/readme.md

 * maceio

-I am separating by city becouse of the data of each one, that is very specific
+I am separating by city becouse of the data of each one, that is very specific.
+This city has an example of 1 day ahead forecast, but 1 day ahead is too much seen that the forecast have to be implemented with 1 hour.